mrahhal/mr-scroll/README.md

 - Works exactly the same across supported browsers
 - Supports mobile browsers

-And finally, we have efficient idiomatic wrapper packages for popular frameworks (as of now: angular).
+And finally, we have efficient idiomatic wrapper packages for popular frameworks (angular, react, vue2, vue3).

 ## Packages

 - [@mr-scroll/core](./packages/core): The core package.
 This does the heavy lifting.
 - [@mr-scroll/angular](./packages/angular): The wrapper package for Angular.
+- [@mr-scroll/react](./packages/react): The wrapper package for React.
+- [@mr-scroll/vue2](./packages/vue2): The wrapper package for Vue 2.
+- [@mr-scroll/vue](./packages/vue): The wrapper package for Vue 3.

 Can't find your framework?
 This means we don't have a wrapper for it just yet.
 Feel free to suggest/contribute one.